sd18fall/ThePerfectDate/docs/index.md

 ## Cynthia Yong

 Cynthia is an avid fan of fresh smelling candles and organic hair products.
 She loves practicing yoga and going hiking during her free time.
 Her ultimate goal is to grow her own food and be an incredible plant mom!

+# Curious about Code?

+# How to Play